Portfolio Management Tool

 • What their goals are for portfolio management and how that ties into client relationships

-• What their pain points are, and what they need to accomplish
+• What their pain points are, and how they impact what they need to accomplish

 • What other tools they use and how they’re interacting with clients and other employees